 - Take games with you.
 Make sure you have games for the time in the car, for stops and to play at places where you spend the night.
 Games are a great way to keep the kids busy.
 Here is a road trip game we like to play.
 Make sure to have enough games to keep things interesting.
 I have Sudoku, trivia and cards with me at all times.
 In emergencies when we we’re all exhausted and not in the mood to entertain the kids, we have some games on their smart phone.

 - Take reading books for everyone in the family.
 Be a role model and take a book too!
 Spend time reading books and make it a fun thing to do.
 Reading keeps the kids busy, entertained and it is a learning experience.
 When we are traveling and reading at the same time, the book and the travel will be combined in our memory.

 - It is OK for the kids to have some screen time during travel.
 If your timetable is full and they spend some time in the evening in front of their screen, it is not the end of the world, so schedule for it and keep everyone happy.
 In many places, you can get a babysitting service for young kids, so when you need to squeeze in some laundry time or shopping, they can watch TV or play on their computer while someone watches over them.

 Again, traveling with kids is very important and can be stored as a good memory for years to come.
-It is a great way to keep the kids busy, entertained and create a deep educational experience and bonding time for the whole family.
+Do your research, Land of the traveler reviews is a great place to get your information.
+Read all the comments and see for yourself it the place you are considering is a good match.
+Travel, it is a great way to keep the kids busy, entertained and create a deep educational experience and bonding time for the whole family.